LiveNathan/blog/_posts/power.md

 must return through that neutral conductor.
 If the load distribution is very uneven, the neutral can carry more current than it's rated for.
 When that happens, the conductor heats up and can eventually burn out—creating a fire hazard.

-**Second, and more catastrophic, is "neutral point shift"**: This is the scenario that really got my attention.
-If the neutral conductor becomes disconnected while the load is unbalanced—for example, from a loose PowerLock connection—it causes the voltage reference to be lost.
+**Second, and more catastrophic, is neutral point shift**: This is the scenario that really got my attention.
+If the neutral conductor becomes disconnected while the load is unbalanced—for example, from a loose connection—it causes the voltage reference to be lost.
 This leads to increased voltage on two of the phases, potentially surging to double the nominal voltage and instantly destroying connected equipment.